sourav642/Coronavirus-India-Statewise-Tracker-MERN-Stack-website/README.md

     Click on the graph icon beside state name to view the recent trends graph for that state.

-The data is collected using a python script which runs once on each day and the data is stored inside MongoDB.
-(Mongo Atlas free cluster on AWS)
+The data is collected using a python script which runs once on each day and the data is stored inside MongoDB (Mongo Atlas free cluster on AWS).